PyQwt/PyQwt5/sphinx/reference.rst

    is fully implemented, but:

-   .. cfunction:: QwtText trackerText(QwtDoublePoint &point)
+   .. cpp:function:: QwtText QwtPlotPicker::trackerText(QwtDoublePoint &point)

       is implemented as::

-         qwtText = plotPicker.trackerTextF(point)
+         qwtText = plotPicker.trackerText(point)

-      where `point` is a `QwtDoublePoint` when PyQt wraps Qt-3 or a `QPointF` when PyQt wraps Qt-4.
+      where `point` is a :class:`.QwtDoublePoint` when PyQt wraps Qt-3 or a :class:`QPointF` when PyQt wraps Qt-4.

 .. class:: QwtPlotPrintFilter